 Winemakers use sulfites at certain times during the winemaking process to control bacterial growth.
 That’s right, the reason for added sulfites is to stop bad bacteria from growing in the wine.
 The SO2 might be added during fermentation when the wine heats up.
 (This is a critical stage for preventing bacterial growth.)
 Or it can also be used when the wine is transferred or bottled.

-The reason I initially grew interest in writing this article was a sales pitch.
+The reason I initially grew interested in writing this article was a sales pitch.
 I’m going to be honest.
-I’ve always avoided USDA certified wines.
+I’ve always avoided certified organic wines.
 Instead, like most wine writers, I prefer to focus on wines with organically grown grapes and even biodynamic wines.
 (More on these later.)

 V2G organic red wine